facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.X/Voice_Component.md

 ```
 <div class="note">
 <span class="note">:information_source:</span>
-The result will be returned through a Promise that contains an object of the class ***VideoIdResult***.
+The result will be returned through a Promise that contains an object of the class ***VoiceResult***.
 Below is more information about these fields.
 </div>

 ### 5.1 finishStatus